riscv/sail-riscv/README.md

 ### Use as test oracle in tandem verification

-For tandem verification of random instruction streams we support the protocols used in [TestRIG](https://github.com/CTSRD-CHERI/TestRIG) to directly inject instructions into the C emulator and produce trace information in RVFI format.
+For tandem verification of random instruction streams, the tools support the protocols used in [TestRIG](https://github.com/CTSRD-CHERI/TestRIG) to directly inject instructions into the C emulator and produce trace information in RVFI format.
 This has been used for cross testing